Jurisprudence Module

 A printable certificate of completion is available upon passing the module’s final exam.

-For an overview of how to log into the learning management system, see: How to Access the CLPNA’s Learning Modules
+For an overview of how to log into the learning management system, see: How to Access the CLHA’s Learning Modules

 Learning Objectives